112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 A foreigner in Paris, like a foreigner in New York, might well feel like the farmer who spent most of his vacation in a big city jumping out of the way of ears.
 “Darn these furriners!” he cried.
-“They even put spot-lights on their automobiles so's they can find the pedestrians to run down at night!”
+“They even put spot-lights on their automobiles so’s they can find the pedestrians to run down at night!”

 <div id="66"><em>66.
-“The French can't drive a car.
-They can't keep it up.
+“The French can’t drive a car.
+They can’t keep it up.
 They ruin vehicles.”</em></div>

 The French, on the whole, certainly do not drive as well, keep a car up as well, or protect their vehicles as well as we do.
 Neither do women, compared to